Molok (company): Products

 The basic idea of deep waste collection is a partially submerged waste container with volumes ranging from 800 liters to 5,000 liters.
 Inside the cool ground, protected from sunlight, the waste is retained longer than normally and it is also packed tightly.
-This is because of the vertical collection container utilizes gravity, which allows the new waste to compress the waste below into a more compact form.
+This is because the vertical collection container utilizes gravity, which allows the new waste to compress the waste below into a more compact form.
 With help of the gravity the collection container can hold more waste.

 The advantages of deep collection system are high collection capacity, long emptying intervals, odorlessness and keeping the collection environment clean.
 Another advantage of Molok products is that it takes up less space above the ground than the traditional rubbish bins, which leaves room for other needs of the residents.
 Also the amount of waste traffic is decreased as the containers do not need emptying as often than with traditional systems.
 Odorlessness of the waste is achieved through the heat of the soil: in the North, cool soil cools the debris.
 In the Middle East the temperature of containers can rise to as high as 60 degrees Celsius, which dries out the waste.

 When installing a Molok deep collection system, a pit is dug in the ground to install a waste container.
 60% of the Molok container is submerged below the ground level.
 The container contains a lifting bag or container that is lifted out of the container for emptying using the emptying truck's crane.
 When emptying, the lifting bag or lifting container opens at its lower end.